4. How to set up and operate a Feedback and Complaints Mechanism?

 Step 2: UNDERSTAND Step 5: PROCESS Step 8: ADAPT

 Step 3: CONSULT Step 6: MAKE SENSE Step 9: LEARN

-These steps do not represent a linear progression but instead each step reinforces the others in a circular fashion.
+Please do not consider the steps as a linear progression but instead that each step reinforces the others in a circular fashion.
 Frequently these steps will be conducted in parallel or previous steps will be revisited with the new understanding gained from the other steps.

-See full FCM Guidance for further details about each of those steps.
+See full FAM Guidance for further details about each of those steps.